 - Build up in close proximity to or around the pilotlight that extinguishes it.

-- The source of the gas might be obstructed by a thermocouple that is broken.
+- The source of the gas may be obstructed by a thermocouple that needs repair.

-If you do see anything that you think may be an issue then you ought to call your local boiler technician to check out and if required deal with even before you make an attempt to relight the pilot light.
+If you do notice anything that you think may be an issue then you ought to call your local boiler technician to check out and if required fix even before you make an attempt to relight the pilot light.

 5. Low Pressure Boiler